Estimation and Inference for High Dimensional Factor Model with Regime Switching: Simulations

-Finally, to access the adequacy of the asymptotic distributions of the estimated loadings and factors in approximating their finite sample counterparts, we display in Figures 8-11 the histograms of the standardized estimated factors for $t=T/2$ and the standardized estimated loadings for $ i=N/2$ under DGP3.
+Finally, to access the adequacy of the asymptotic distributions of the estimated loadings and factors in approximating their finite sample counterparts, we display in Figures 9-12 the histograms of the standardized estimated factors for $t=T/2$ and the standardized estimated loadings for $ i=N/2$ under DGP3.
 The number of simulations is 1000.
 The histograms are normalized to be a density function and the standard normal density curve is overlaid on them for comparison.
-It is easy to see that in all subfigures of Figures 8-11, the standard normal density curve provides good approximation to the normalized histograms.
-The histograms of the estimated factors in Figure 8 are slightly fat-tailed because of bad initial values.
-Comparing the four rows in each of Figures 8-11, we can see that the estimated loadings and factors using the smoothed algorithm perform better than using the unsmoothed algorithm, $(\rho ,\alpha ,\beta )=(0.5,0.5,0.5)$ does not matter too much, and $N=200$ significantly improves the performance.
+It is easy to see that in all subfigures of Figures 9-12, the standard normal density curve provides good approximation to the normalized histograms.
+The histograms of the estimated factors in Figure 9 are slightly fat-tailed because of bad initial values.
+Comparing the four rows in each of Figures 9-12, we can see that the estimated loadings and factors using the smoothed algorithm perform better than using the unsmoothed algorithm, $(\rho ,\zeta ,\xi )=(0.5,0.5,0.5)$ does not matter too much, and $N=200$ significantly improves the performance.

+The number of initial value trials also significantly affect the performance.
+We find that for regime pattern 1, normally 5 trials are enough, but to guarantee good performance in all of 1000 replications, 30 trials are needed.
+For regime pattern 4, normally 2 trials are enough and 15 trials are needed to guarantee good performance in all replications.
+For regime patterns 2-3, 5 trials are enough for all replications.
+In general, more trials are needed when the regime pattern is complex and the subsample size is small.

 In addition, we also present in Table \ref{Table} the average $R^{2}$ of the estimated loadings of regime 1 and regime 2 projecting on the true loadings, the average $R^{2}$ of the estimated factors, and the average absolute error of the estimated transition probabilities.
 It is easy to see that in Table 1, $R_{l1}^{2}$ and $R_{l2}^{2}$ are always close to one. $R_{Hf}^{2}$ is always close to one but $R_{f}^{2}$ is much smaller than $R_{Hf}^{2}$.
-This is consistent with Theorem \ref{factor}(1) and Theorem \ref{AsyProp}(vi).
-In summary, results in Figures 1-11 and Table 1 lend strong support to the theoretical results and illustrate the usefulness of the proposed EM algorithms.
+This is because $R_{Hf}^{2}$ considers the regime specific rotation matrix, as shown in Theorem \ref{factor}(1).
+In summary, results in Figures 1-12 and Table 1 lend strong support to the theoretical results and illustrate the usefulness of the proposed EM algorithms.